Middle Township police chief recommends armed guards at school entrances

 “I just dropped off cupcakes for my son’s class.
 There’s a guard there now,” he said.
 “The schools have invested in safety.
 But we always have to evaluate it and we can modernize.”

-Roberts described the Middle Township schools as the safest in Cape May County, but added they could be made stronger.
+Roberts described the township's schools as the safest in Cape May County, but added they could be made stronger.

 “We have pretty cutting edge security.
 We can always do better,” Roberts said.
 “I think you can never have too much safety in the schools.”

-There are four schools in the township, including two elementary schools, a middle school and Middle Township High School.
+There are four schools in the township — two elementary schools, a middle school and a high school.
 The district has two school resources officers, who are each armed.
-There is one for the elementary schools, on the west side of the Garden State Parkway, and one for the high school and middle school to the east of the Parkway.
-With more than 2,000 students, Middle Township has one of Cape May County's largest school districts.
+There is one for the elementary schools, on the west side of the Garden State Parkway, and one for the high school and middle school to the east of the parkway.
+With more than 2,000 students, Middle has one of the county's largest school districts.

-He said the call for increased security is not in response to a specific local threat or concerns.
+He said the call for increased security is not in response to a specific local threat or concern.

 “This is a reaction to overall trends we’re seeing across the country,” Leusner said.